 A few months back, I took a Stanford CME Course on a cardiovascular disorder called atrial fibrillation (AF).
-AF is one of the most common types of arrhythmias, which is an abnormal heartbeat, with more than 30 million cases of atrial fibrillation around the world.
+AF is one of the most common arrhythmias, which is an abnormal heartbeat, with more than 30 million cases of atrial fibrillation around the world.
 Diagnosing the disease early on is really important since leaving it untreated leads to a higher risk of a stroke since the patient has a higher probability of having blood clots as blood gathers in the heart.
 According to the American Heart Association, “untreated atrial fibrillation doubles the risk of heart-related deaths and is associated with a 5-fold increased risk for stroke,” which makes early treatment paramount.
-In a time where 610,000 people die annually of heart disease in the US alone, knowledge about AF is what can save people’s lives and help find symptoms that may have otherwise been missed.
+In a time where 610,000 people die annually of heart disease only in the US, knowledge about AF is what can save people’s lives and help find symptoms that may have otherwise been missed.

 Atrial fibrillation specifically occurs because the upper chambers of the heart (atria) beat irregularly (fibrillate) due to abnormal electrical impulses to the heart.
-Specifically, these electrical impulses are chaotic and start haphazardly from various places instead of only starting when needed from the sinoatrial (SA) node.
-Additionally, the atrioventricular (AV) node, which usually “serves as a ‘gatekeeper’ for all of the electrical pulses going through the atria (top sections) to the ventricles (bottom sections),” is unable to fulfill its job and limit the number of electrical impulses (American Heart Association).
+Specifically, these electrical impulses can be chaotic and start haphazardly from various places instead of only starting when needed from the sinoatrial (SA) node.
+Additionally, the atrioventricular (AV) node, which usually “serves as a ‘gatekeeper’ for all of the electrical pulses going through the atria (top sections) to the ventricles (bottom sections),” is unable to fulfill its job and limit the number of electrical impulses, according to the American Heart Association.
 Thus, instead of working smoothly, the heart is chaotic and is unable to pump blood throughout the body effectively.
 Multiple factors can cause this, but common causes include heart disease, heart defects, and sick sinus syndrome (sinoatrial node malfunction) among others.

-While symptoms often may help a diagnosis, an electrocardiogram (ECG) is the gold standard for diagnosing AF.
+While symptoms often may help a diagnosis, an electrocardiogram is a gold standard for diagnosing AF.
 This is partly because 20-40% of patients do not experience any symptoms at all.
-For those that do experience symptoms, around half will have dyspnea, and other symptoms that occur in fewer than three out of ten cases include chest pain, palpitations, dizziness, syncope, and fatigue.
-Since symptoms are not always conclusive and may mimic other conditions, a 12-lead ECG is thus the backbone of diagnosing AF.
-In the ECG, signs that the patient has AF include a “lack of P-waves, irregularly narrow QRS complexes, irregular cardiac cycles, and a wavy baseline,” according to the Stanford Medical School.
-If these characteristics do appear in the ECG, the physician can start determining what kind of atrial fibrillation the patient has—paroxysmal AF, persistent AF, and permanent AF.
+For those that do experience symptoms, around half will have dyspnea, and other symptoms that occur in fewer than 30% of cases include chest pain, palpitations, dizziness, syncope, and fatigue.
+Since symptoms are not always conclusive and may mimic other conditions, a 12-lead ECG is a backbone of diagnosing AF.
+In the ECG, signs that the patient has AF include a “lack of P-waves, irregularly narrow QRS complexes, irregular cardiac cycles, and a wavy baseline,” according to Stanford.
+If these characteristics do appear in the ECG, the physician can start determining what kind of atrial fibrillation the patient has: paroxysmal AF, persistent AF, and permanent AF.
 Paroxysmal AF is when there are episodes of atrial fibrillation that come and go, usually never lasting more than 24 hours and stopping before one week goes by.
 Persistent AF is when these atrial fibrillation episodes go on for more than one week.
 Permanent AF is when treatment does not resolve the atrial fibrillation, and it is worth noting that paroxysmal AF and persistent AF can eventually become permanent AF if the episodes happen more and more often.

 Atrial Fibrillation has no cure, but with proper care, it is entirely possible to live a healthy life free of worry from serious complications.
-With more awareness, we will likely have fewer people who die or are severely crippled from strokes caused by AF.
+With more awareness, perhaps we will have fewer people who die or are severely crippled from a stroke, which was caused by AF.
 After all, proper management and treatment go a long way, which makes it really important to properly comply with a doctor’s instructions and prescriptions.

 “CME: 021 Managing Atrial Fibrillation.”
 Stanford University, 20 Mar.
 2017, cme.class.stanford.edu/courses/CME/021/2016/info.
 Accessed 2 Jan.
 2018.